theodox/tadwtf/tadwtf_outline.md

 *  #Strategy vs #tactics (PROCESS)  >> Probably needs a wrapup infographic
 	- It's a big topic, so I'll have to look at in in a pretty general way
 		+ not talking about techie details
-	- I'm going to divide TA up into two (slightly arbitrary) halves
+	- To keep it simple, I'm going to divide TA up into two (slightly arbitrary) halves
 		+ #Strategy:
 			- the "Mister carson side"
 			- logistics, planning, bullshit checking